MysteryPancake/Houdini-Fun/README.md

 [Download the HIP file!](./hips/hdrisample.hipnc?raw=true)

 ## Snapping to the floor
 Often it's nice to organise geometry by snapping it to the floor.
-Here's a few ways you can do it!
+Here's a few ways to do it!

 [Download the HIP file!](./hips/snaptofloor.hipnc?raw=true)